GWR Route: Hatton to Bearley and Alcester Branch Junction

 Aston Cantlow: gwrac1a

-This close up of image 'gwrac1' shows the timber
+Close up of image 'gwrac1' showing how timber was used for

-construction adopted for the Halt platform at Aston Cantlow.
-The standard GW
+all aspects of the construction of the Halt at Aston Cantlow.
+The standard GWR

 Halt platform was constructed from 12 wide by 3 thick planks